gisquick/gisquick-doc/user-manual/publishing.rst

 --screenshot Project name - CREATE - GIF ?

-The last obligatory step before publishing is setting the project title.
+The last obligatory step before publishing is setting the project's title.
 After setting the title, the project is ready to be published by clicking the button ``PUBLISH`` in the top-right corner of Gisquick web interface.
 Before publishing, project is marked as **STAGED**, after publishing it is marked as **PUBLISHED**.